 The composition of public spending on education by government and donors indicates that, of the 31 sub-Saharan African countries with data, Tanzania receives one of the smallest proportions of aid to domestic spending.
 The share has dramatically declined over a 10-year period between 2004 and 2014.
 In 2004, 37% of total public expenditure for education came from international donors.
 By 2014, the share had fallen to 7%.
-The fall in the share of aid for secondary education came from international donors, with the remaining 38% coming from government.
+The fall in the share of aid for secondary education expenditure is even more dramatic.
+In 2004, 62% of total public expenditure for secondary education came from international donors, with the remaining 38% coming from government.
 By 2014, the share from international donors had fallen to 7%.
 This has largely been as a consequence of government domestic spending to secondary education nearly tripling in real terms.
 This has been accompanied by stagnating levels disbursed by international donors.